 Find out everything you need to know about First Internet Bank’s complete suite of mortgage services.

 First Internet Bank of Indiana can originate mortgages throughout all 50 states.
-While the lender does encourage keeping your credit score as high as possible in order to qualify for the best rates available, they do cater to borrowers with less than perfect credit.
+While the lender does encourage keeping your credit score as high as possible to qualify for the best rates available, they do also cater to borrowers with less than perfect credit.
 This is particularly true of their government-backed mortgages, including FHA and VA loans.

 Also, think about how you’re going to pay for your down payment.
 As part of the First Internet Bank application, you’ll need to provide documentation for the source of your down payment.